niklaslorenz/code-assist.nvim/README.md

 ## TODO

+- [ ] implement remaining keymap commands in commands.chat
+- [ ] implement a on_msg_delete event so the chat window does not have to redraw the conversation
+  - [ ] needs message tracking
 - [ ] implement a chat completions request object
   - [ ] put the streaming request into chat-completions and keep the interface.streaming.lua file for processing logic only